Farida Sohrabji, PhD

 Research Interests

-- My research interests lie at the intersection of neuroendocrinology, neuroinflammation and aging.
-For the last 15+ years, my work has focused on the acute and chronic consequences of ischemic stroke, which is a leading risk factor for AD and related dementias.
-In North America, stroke risk increases with age and in this aging demographic, women are more likely to sustain a stroke and more likely to have long term disability, poor quality of life and have more neuropsychiatric problems after stroke such as depression and cognitive impairment.
-Using preclinical models, we have focused on acute pathological changes at the blood brain barrier and central and peripheral inflammation as well as long-term consequences, such as changes to reward pathways and post-stroke depression and dementia.
-My work has also focused on developing novel stroke therapies for stroke in this population and our studies on epigenetic modifications such as histone methylation and non-coding (mi)RNA due to aging/stroke have provided several candidate molecules.
-Our recent work focuses on the role of the gut microbiome and gut metabolites and gut permeability after stroke, and supports the idea that “Gut health is brain health”
+- Dr. Sohrabji's research interests lie at the intersection of neuroendocrinology, neuroinflammation and aging.
+For the last 15 years, her work has focused on the acute and chronic consequences of ischemic stroke, which is a leading risk factor for Alzheimer's disease and related dementias.
+In North America, stroke risk increases with age and in this aging demographic, women are more likely to sustain a stroke and more likely to have long-term disability, poor quality of life and more neuropsychiatric problems after stroke such as depression and cognitive impairment.
+Using preclinical models, her team has focused on acute pathological changes at the blood brain barrier and central and peripheral inflammation as well as long-term consequences, such as changes to reward pathways and post-stroke depression and dementia.
+Her work has also focused on developing novel stroke therapies for stroke in this population and their studies on epigenetic modifications such as histone methylation and non-coding (mi)RNA due to aging/stroke have provided several candidate molecules.
+Her recent work focuses on the role of the gut microbiome and gut metabolites and gut permeability after stroke, and supports the idea that "Gut health is brain health."

-- Related to my research goals, I am actively interested in promoting the inclusion of sex as a biological variable and attention to sex differences in medicine.
-Through medical and graduate coursework, research seminars and community talks, I am a vocal advocate for recognizing sex and gender differences in disease processes and drug therapies.
-I founded the Women’s Health in Neuroscience program at Texas A&M University College of Medicine to create a community of researchers and foster collaboration on gender medicine and women’s health, and to train new scholars in this area.
+- Related to her research goals, Dr. Sohrabji is actively interested in promoting the inclusion of sex as a biological variable and attention to sex differences in medicine.
+Through medical and graduate coursework, research seminars and community talks, she is a vocal advocate for recognizing sex and gender differences in disease processes and drug therapies.
+She founded the Women's Health in Neuroscience program at the Texas A&M University Naresh K. Vashisht College of Medicine to create a community of researchers and foster collaboration on gender medicine and women's health, and to train new scholars in this area.

-- I am committed to training the next generation of scientists, through graduate and postdoctoral programs.
+- Dr. Sohrabji is committed to training the next generation of scientists, through graduate and postdoctoral programs.